Grand Floridian Resort and Spa – Deluxe Resort

 - Amazing food!
 There are several wonderful restaurants to choose from, from Quick Service to Signature meals.

-- Luxury resort with immersive, deluxe amenities such as spa, Bibbidi Bobbidi Boutique, and lobby entertainment such as a swing band and pianist.
+- Luxury resort with immersive, deluxe amenities such as spa, Bibbidi Bobbidi Boutique, and lobby entertainment such as a pianist.

 What is the Grand Floridian Resort and Spa and what sets it apart from other Disney resorts?